YiLi-2020/academic-kickstart/content/post/Pharmacy/index.md

 publication: ""
 publication_short: ""

-abstract: We worked in intelligent pharmacy workshop to manage and dispense clinical medicines.
-This experience made me familiar with names, classification, and indications of common drugs.
+abstract: We worked in intelligent pharmacy workshop to manage and dispense clinical medicines.This experience made me familiar with names, classification, and indications of common drugs.

 # Summary.
 An optional shortened abstract.
 summary: We worked in intelligent pharmacy workshop to manage and dispense clinical medicines.